TWasilonek/node-server-no-frameworks/README.md

 3. Adding HTTPS support

-If you want to use http, you can uncomment the https server code in `index.js`.
+If you want to use https, you can uncomment the https server code in `index.js`.
 To make it work:
 ```
 1. $ mkdir https